Section 01

 Why Selected

 Specific division (AWS internal tools team) using Pendo for developer experience.
-Expansion opportunity into two adjacent teams identified through product usage data and a warm intro from CS.
+Expansion into two adjacent teams identified through product usage and a warm intro from CS.

 Expansion Opportunity